Battle of Zhovti Vody: Attack on Khortytsia and the organization of expedition

 It was decided that only eight thousand Cossacks would go out of the Sich while the rest would stay put as reserves.
-During the preparations the envoy of the Crown Hetman Mikołaj Potocki, rotmistrz Chmielecki arrived in the Sich, and offered Khmelnytsky and Cossacks the chance to leave Zaporizhia and disperse.
+During the preparations the envoy of the Crown Hetman Mikołaj Potocki, rotmistrz Chmielnicki arrived in the Sich, and offered Bohdan Khmelnytsky and Zaporozhian Cossacks the chance to leave Zaporozhzhia and disperse.
 Khmelnytsky replied that it would happen if Potocki himself together with other Polish lords left Ukraine.
 Receiving such an answer Potocki in a great hurry moved with his army south.

 The main element of Mikołaj Potocki was quartered in Cherkasy, while the Kalinowski's regiment stayed in Korsun, others in the estates of Crown Chorazy Aleksander Koniecpolski in Kaniv.
-The whole army of the Crown, designated to suppress the uprising, accounted for less than 7,000 soldiers.
-Before departing the Sich Khmelnytsky sent out Tugay-Bey with part of his unit (≈500 cavalry) on patrol having the task of securing a safe passage to the Sich for other volunteers.
-After receiving intelligence that the Polish Army was heading for the Kodak fortress, Khmelnytsky decided to leave the Sich on April 22 with his main element (≈2,000 Cossacks) towards Kryliv and Chyhyryn.
+The whole Crown Army, designated to suppress the uprising, accounted for less than 7,000 soldiers.
+Before departing the Sich, Khmelnytsky sent out Tugay Bey with part of his unit (500 cavalry) on patrol having the task of securing a safe passage to the Sich for other volunteers.
+After receiving intelligence that the Crown Army was heading for the Kodak fortress, Khmelnytsky decided to leave the Sich on 22 April 1648 with his main element (2,000 Cossacks) towards Kryliv and Chyhyryn.

-Before the battle
+Background

-Around April 21–22, 1648, word of an uprising had spread through the Commonwealth.
-Either because they underestimated the size of the uprising, or because they wanted to act quickly to prevent it from spreading, the Commonwealth's Grand Crown Hetman Mikołaj Potocki and Field Crown Hetman Marcin Kalinowski sent a vanguard of 3,000 soldiers under the command of Potocki's son, Stefan (in fact, commanded by Commissioner Szemberg and Lieutenant Czarniecki) deep into Cossack territory, without waiting to gather additional forces from Prince Jeremi Wiśniowiecki.
-Stefan's force consisted of 7 banners of dragoons (700-800 men), 11 banners of cossack style cavalry (550 men) and 1 banner of Winged Hussars (150 men), the rest of his force was composed of about 1,500 registered Cossacks.
-While this group travelled by land, an additional detachment was sent down the Dnieper river in boats to join Stefan Potocki's forces in due course.
+Around 21–22 April 1648, word of an uprising had spread through the Polish-Lithuanian Commonwealth.
+Either because they underestimated the size of the uprising, or because they wanted to act quickly to prevent it from spreading, the Commonwealth's Grand Crown Hetman Mikołaj Potocki and Field Crown Hetman Marcin Kalinowski sent a vanguard of 3,500 soldiers under the command of Mikołaj Potocki's son, Stefan Potocki (in fact, commanded by Commissioner Szemberg and Lieutenant Czarniecki) deep into Cossack territory, without waiting to gather additional forces from Prince Jeremi Wiśniowiecki.
+Stefan's force consisted of 7 banners of dragoons (700–800 men), 11 banners of Cossack style cavalry (550 men) and 1 banner of Winged Hussars (150 men), the rest of his force was composed of about 2,000 registered Cossacks.
+While this group travelled by land, an additional detachment was sent down the Dnipro river in boats to join Stefan Potocki's forces in due course.
 These troops, under the command of Polkovnyk (colonel) Mykhailo Krychevsky, Stanislaw Wadowski, Stanislaw Gorski, Illiash Karaimovych and Ivan Barabash, were composed almost entirely of registered Cossacks (they also included about 80 of German dragoon) and numbered at around 3,500.
+According to other sources, the army numbered 5,000.

 A unit of 5,000 soldiers remained with Hetman Mikołaj Potocki while he attempted to gather local reinforcements from the various private armies of the local magnates, as well as from the pospolite ruszenie of the militant szlachta (Polish nobility).

 Stefan's force arrived first at the rendezvous point.
-It is likely that Krychevsky, en route, contacted Bohdan Khmelnytsky, his old friend (whom he helped to escape into Zaporizhian Sich a year earlier) and the leader of the uprising.
+It is likely that Krychevsky, en route, contacted Bohdan Khmelnytsky, his old friend (whom he helped to escape into Zaporozhian Sich a year earlier) and the leader of the uprising.